Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + **DEFAULT_SHADOW_ENCLAVE_ORDER**

   + Description:
     + The initialized page order of shadow enclave.
-These pages will be used to create a shadow enclave instance later
+These pages will be used to create a shadow enclave instance (used as heap and stack memory) later
   + Defined file:
     + `/Penglai-sdk-TVM/enclave-driver/penglai-enclave.h`

 + **DEFAULT_SECURE_PAGES_ORDER**

   + Description:
     + The page order of secure memory.
-Penglai driver transfers a a range of memory into monitor, when secure memory held by monitor is exhausted.
+Penglai driver transfers a range of memory into monitor (used as secure memory), when secure memory held by monitor is exhausted.
   + Defined file:
     + `/Penglai-sdk-TVM/enclave-driver/penglai-enclave.h`

 + **DEFAULT_SCHRODINGER_ORDER**

   + Description:
-    + The page order of zero-copy communication page.
+    + The page order of zero-copy communication pages.
 Penglai driver allocates all the schrodinger pages when it initializes.
-Later, these  pages will be assigned to each enclave if needed.
+These pages will be assigned to each enclave if needed (as its schrodinger pages).
   + Defined file:
     + `/Penglai-sdk-TVM/enclave-driver/penglai-schrodinger.h`